 Communities urged to stay connected as Māori and Pacific suicide rates show ongoing concern

-The latest provisional suicide data released by the Chief Coroner and Te Whatu Ora show that while overall Aotearoa rate of suspected self-inflicted deaths has not changed significantly, Māori and Pacific peoples continue to experience the highest levels of distress and loss.
+The latest provisional suicide data released by the Chief Coroner and Te Whatu Ora show that while the overall Aotearoa rate of suspected self-inflicted deaths has not changed significantly, Māori continue to experience the highest suicide rates in Aotearoa, while Pacific peoples experience concerning and inequitable levels of suicide risk compared with other population groups.

 For Māori, the rate of suspected self-inflicted deaths has increased slightly, reminding us that inequities persist.
 Each life lost represents immeasurable mamae for whānau, hapū and iwi across the motu.
 This ongoing pattern highlights the urgent need to strengthen Māori-led solutions grounded in whakapapa, whanaungatanga and manaakitanga.